metamaden/HM450_tools/README.md

 ### The Cancer Genome Atlas (TCGA)
 The Cancer Genome Atlas, now hosted by the [Genomics Data Commons](https://gdc-portal.nci.nih.gov/), is an extensive and widely-cited repository facilitated by an international consortia of reputed laboratories and institutions.
 It combines integrated data types (SNV, CNV, methylation, expression, clinical...) for matched tumor and normal-matched patient samples from over a dozen difference cancer types.
 TCGA is commonly used for validation of methylation findings and is a boon for omics and oncological computation.

-Some helpful resources include the barcoding scheme (https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode) and data dictionaries.
-Helpful R Bioconductor packages include RTCGABIOLINKS (https://www.bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html).
-Firehose (https://gdac.broadinstitute.org/) is a resource run by BROAD Institute that periodically publishes automated reports and preprocessed data using cited methods.
+Some helpful resources include the [barcoding scheme](https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode) and data dictionaries.
+Helpful R Bioconductor packages include [R TCGABIOLINKS](https://www.bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html).
+[Firehose](https://gdac.broadinstitute.org/) is a resource run by BROAD Institute that periodically publishes automated reports and preprocessed data using cited methods.

 ### Gene Expression Omnibus (GEO)
 The Gene Expression Omnibus, or GEO, is a curated repository commonly used by non-consortium labs to publish their data.
 It utilizes a regularized ID system to link samples and experiments to relevant data platforms and manifests.

-Helpful Bioconductor packages for accessing GEO data include GEOquery (https://bioconductor.org/packages/devel/bioc/html/GEOquery.html).
+Helpful Bioconductor packages for accessing GEO data include [GEOquery](https://bioconductor.org/packages/devel/bioc/html/GEOquery.html).

 ### Array Express